 Jiri Novak, from Czech Republic, was born in 1975.
 He turned pro in 1993, and two years later, he broke into the top 100.
 He claimed the first of seven titles in 1996, in Auckland, where he defeated Brett Steven in the final (6-4, 6-4).
 In the 1990s, he remained a solid top 60 player, clinching a second title in 1998 in Mexico (beating Xavier Malisse, 6-3, 6-3), and reaching the fourth round at the 1999 US Open (lost to Slava Dosedel, 6-3, 7-5, 5-7, 7-5).
 In 2001, he broke into the top 20 after claiming two titles in one year, and 2002 was his peak year: he reached the semi-finals of the Australian Open (defeated by Thomas Johansson, 7-6, 0-6, 4-6, 6-3, 6-4), before finishing runner-up in Vienna (lost to Roger Federer, 6-4, 6-1, 3-6, 6-4), and reaching a final he couldn’t play because of a hamstring injury at the Madrid Masters 1000.
 These results propelled him to fourth in the world.

-He managed to stay in the top 10 until the end of 2003, but by the end of 2004, he was back to the 20th ATP rank.
+He managed to stay in the top 10 until the end of 2003, but by the end of 2004, he was back to the 20th spot in the ATP ranking.
 In 2006, he missed the first five months of the season, and as a consequence, despite reaching the fourth round at the US Open (defeated by Rafael Nadal, 6-1, 6-3, 7-6), he was only ranked No 130 in October.

 The Japan Open was established in 1972.
 Originally played on hard courts, it was played on clay for several years in the early 1980s, before coming back to its first surface.
 Since 1987, it was held at the Ariake Coliseum, which could host 10,000 spectators.
 Amongst former champions were tennis legends like Ivan Lendl (1980), Stefan Edberg (1987, 1989, 1990, 1991), Jim Courier (1992, 1995) and Pete Sampras (1993, 1994, 1996).

-Before world No 72 Benjamin Becker faced the former world No 4 Jiri Novak in the 16h round of the Tokyo Open, it didn’t seem like there could be any reason for this match to be remembered in tennis history.
+Before world No 72 Benjamin Becker faced the former world No 4 Jiri Novak in the round of 16 at the Tokyo Open, it didn’t seem like there could be any reason for this match to be remembered in tennis history.